Relocating as a Senior Adult

 There are many ways to get out and about in your community on an everyday basis.

 • Get outside!
-Williamson, Maury, and Rutherford Counties are home to a plethora of parks and trails for you to explore, as well as outdoor recreational activities such as hunting, fishing, boating, golfing, and more.
+Williamson, Maury, Rutherford, and Wilson Counties are home to a plethora of parks and trails for you to explore, as well as outdoor recreational activities such as hunting, fishing, boating, golfing, and more.

 • Volunteering can be a great way to learn more about the needs of your town while meeting new people.